Dénia: Climate

 Dénia has a Mediterranean climate (Köppen Csa), with mild winters and hot summers.
 The average annual temperature surpasses 18 C and the rainfall amount is around 750 mm.
 The mean temperature of the coldest month (January) is around 12 C, while the mean of the hottest month (August) is around 26 C. Autumn is by far the wettest season, receiving more than 300 mm of rainfall, mostly falling in few days but with heavy rainfalls, a phenomenon called cold drop in Spain that is very common on the Valencian coast.
 Both September and October receive more than 100 mm of rainfall while November receives close to 100mm as well.
 Summer is the driest season, but not rainless, as on average, it receives around 70 to 80 mm although July is almost rainless as on average it receives under 5 mm of rain, being the sunniest month as well.
 Storms are common in Autumn, averaging about 15 stormy days per year.
 The city enjoys around 2750 sunshine hours per year.

 Transportation

+Baleària operates daily ferry service from Dénia to Ibiza and the other Balearic Islands.
+Dénia is the closest Spanish mainland city to Ibiza.